Pirates (1986 film): Development

 While in France, Polanski made Tess.
-In September 1980 he announced he had signed a deal with Filmways to make Pirates.
-In October Arnon Milchan announced he would produce the film, which would be shot in Tel Aviv the following year at a budget of $24 million.
+In September 1980, he announced that he had signed a deal with Filmways to make Pirates.
+In October, Arnon Milchan announced that he would produce the film, which would be shot in Tel Aviv the following year at a budget of $24 million.
 Milchan would build a studio there at a cost of $2.5 million, which would have a marine tank.
 The film would have no major names, as all the money would go into special effects and the set.
-Polanski called the film "a comedy adventure, in the style of 'Treasure Island' or that Disneyland pirate ride, the kind of thing you dream of as a child."
-Co-writer Brach called it "a classical, stereotypical story, on which I worked very hard in order not to do something foolish."
+Polanski called the film "a comedy adventure, in the style of 'Treasure Island' or that Disneyland pirate ride, the kind of thing you dream of as a child".
+Co-writer Brach called it "a classical, stereotypical story, on which I worked very hard in order not to do something foolish".

-Polanski's legal issues meant the film could not be made in the US.
+Polanski's legal issues meant that the film could not be made in the US.
 He said:

 The people who finance films don't care what your personal problems are, your image, whatever.
 They're interested in figures.
 They look them up the same way an insurance company does.
 And they know that if they spend $5 million or $6 million, $10 million on a film by me, their risk is quite limited.
 But once you have a subject complicated, more ambitious, like Pirates, even if you have a delightful script and great enthusiasm, even if you promise them heaven, they are afraid.
 That has nothing to do with my legal problems in America.
 What do they care for it?
 Do you think that they have a moral streak in them, that they really hesitate?